akeller/akeller.github.io/about.md

 #### Who are you?

-Currently I'm the Analytics Community Manager focused on TAP (Trusted Analytics Platform).
+Currently I'm the Analytics Platform Community Manager focused on TAP (Trusted Analytics Platform) and overall AI.

 Some kind of enterprise-y web developer/designer/UXer fighting for the end users.
 I know enough about security and architecture to ask the hard questions.
 I'm a consumer of the internet and cautiously exploring the internet of things.
 I love open source.